OStach-adm01/terraform-lab/README.md

 modules and network parameters, disabled swap, containerd with the systemd cgroup driver, an active CRI plugin, and pinned Kubernetes packages.
 A repeated cluster-wide play reported no changes.
 Cluster bootstrap has not started yet.
+The versioned host-identity verification also confirms that every Kubernetes node has the expected hostname and management address and a unique hostname, IPv4 address, MAC address, and product UUID.
 After the complete environment was destroyed, the controller was recreated first, its Ansible SSH key was regenerated, and the three Kubernetes nodes were then recreated and prepared again.
 The repeated Ansible run converged without